ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/research_and_development_environment/university_research_students.md

 University research students

 ## Summary
-Data on the median (average) number of full-time research students enrolled in universities in the UK, from 2015 to 2018.
+Data on the median number of full-time research students enrolled in universities in the UK, from 2015 to 2018.

 ## Subtitle
 Summary main findings

 ## Text
-The median (average) number of research students in the UK went up by 4% from 2015 to 2018.
+The median number of research students in the UK went up by 4% from 2015 to 2018.

 ## Section
 By year